 - Provided agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Research does not permit ghost, guest, or honorary authorship.
-“Ghost authorship” refers to any context where an individual has made author-level contributions to the paper but is not included in the author list.
-This is not permitted for papers published in Research.
-“Guest authorship” refers to any context when someone who has not met all criteria of authorship is listed as an author.
-Individuals who have participated in generation of the research paper but who do not meet the criteria for authorship should be listed in the Acknowledgments section of a paper alongside a brief indication of the nature of their contribution.
+Plant Phenomics does not permit unethical ghost, guest, or honorary authorship.
+For reference, “ghost authorship” refers to any context where an individual has made author-level contributions to the paper but is not included by name in the author list.
+“Guest authorship” or “honorary authorship” refers to any context when someone who has not met all criteria of authorship is listed as an author.
+Individuals who have participated in generation of the research paper but who do not meet the criteria for authorship should be listed in the Acknowledgments section of a paper rather than as authors, alongside a brief indication of the nature of their contribution, such as help in generating data, provided critical materials, critical reading/editing of the MS, etc. violation of this rule may result in rejection or later retraction of the published paper.

 Licenses to Publish

-Before Research accepts a manuscript, each author must also sign and submit a License to Publish Agreement (file) that allows CAST exclusive rights to publish and use your contribution.
-As an open access journal, Research publishes under a CC BY license, which allows readers to distribute, adapt, or reuse articles, including for commercial purposes.
+Before Plant Phenomics accepts a manuscript, each author must also sign and submit a License to Publish Agreement (PDF) that allows Nanjing Agricultural University exclusive rights to publish and use your contribution.
+As an open access journal, Plant Phenomics publishes under a CC BY license, which allows readers to distribute, adapt, or reuse articles, including for commercial purposes.

 Data and Materials Availability after Publication

-After publication, all data and materials necessary to understand, assess and extend the conclusions of the manuscript must be available to any reader of Research.
+After publication, all data and materials necessary to understand, assess and extend the conclusions of the manuscript must be available to any reader of Plant Phenomics.
 All computer codes involved in the creation or analysis of data must also be available to all readers.
 After publication, all reasonable requests for data or materials must be fulfilled.
-Any restrictions on the availability of data, codes, or materials, including fees and restrictions on original data obtained from other sources must be disclosed to the editors as must any Material Transfer Agreements (MTAs) pertaining to data or materials used or produced in this research that place constraints on providing these data or materials.
+Any restrictions on the availability of data, codes, or materials, including fees and restrictions on original data obtained from other sources, must be disclosed to the editors.
+In addition, any Material Transfer Agreements (MTAs) pertaining to data or materials used or produced in this research that place constraints on providing these data or materials should be disclosed.
 Patents (whether applications or awards to the authors or home institutions) related to the work should also be declared.
-Fossils or other rare specimens must be deposited in a public museum or repository and available for research.
 Unreasonable restrictions on data or material availability may prevent publication.

 Informed Consent for Human Studies

 Informed consent must be obtained for studies on humans after the nature and possible consequences of the studies are explained.
 A statement that informed consent was obtained must also appear in the manuscript.
-All research on humans must have approval from the institutional IRB (Institutional Review Board) or an equivalent body.
+All research on humans must have approval from the Institutional Review Board (IRB) or an equivalent body.
 The editors reserve the right to request IRB documents associated with a particular paper.

-Before acceptance, Research must be informed of any restrictions on sharing of materials, such as Material Transfer Agreements (MTAs).
+Before acceptance, Plant Phenomics must be informed of any restrictions on sharing of materials, such as Material Transfer Agreements (MTAs).
 Unreasonable restrictions may preclude publication.
-After publication, all reasonable requests for materials must be fulfilled.
+After publication, all reasonable requests for materials must be fulfilled, unreasonable or persistent refuse of sharing the data may result in retraction of the published paper.

 Prior Publication and Related Papers

-Research will not consider any paper or component of a paper that has been published or is under consideration elsewhere in any language.
+Plant Phenomics will not consider any paper or component of a paper that has been published or is under consideration elsewhere in any language.
 Distribution on the internet and conference proceedings may be considered prior publication and may compromise the originality of the paper, although we do allow posting on certain not-for-profit preprint servers such as ArXiv.org.
 Please contact the editors with questions regarding this policy or allowable postings.
-In addition, copies of papers submitted to other journals by any of the authors that relate to a research article submitted to Research must be included with the submission.
+In addition, copies of papers submitted to other journals by any of the authors that relate to a research article submitted to Plant Phenomics must be included with the submission.

 Authors are encouraged to follow published standard reporting guidelines for their study discipline.
 Many of these can be found at the EQUATOR website www.equator-network.org.

 Authors and reviewers are expected to notify editors if a manuscript could be considered to report dual use research of concern (DURC).
-Papers identified as possible DURC will be brought to the attention of the Editor-in-Chief for further evaluation.
+DURC refers to the instance in which life sciences research that is intended for benefit, could potentially be easily be misapplied to do harm.
+Papers identified as possible DURC will be brought to the attention of the Editors-in-Chief for further evaluation.
 If necessary, outside reviewers with expertise in the area will be consulted.

 Unpublished Data and Personal Communications